 While the American South isn’t well known for its snowy winters or ski resorts, it does have its fair share of both, in the right locations.
 Thanks to its mountainous terrain, most notably the Great Smoky Mountains, North Carolina boasts six ski resorts to choose from.
 With a surprising amount of vertical for the East Coast, these ski areas are sure to please.

-Asheville, North Carolina is a four-season adventurer’s paradise with some of the nation’s best trails in the summer and quality skiing during the wintertime.
+Asheville, North Carolina is a four-season adventurer’s paradise with some of the nation’s best trails in the summer and great skiing during the wintertime.
 Its local ski resorts are hidden gems well worth checking out.
 Often considered a backpacking mecca and a warm-weather town (and a fantastic place to be during fall), there’s no bad …

-North Carolina Ski Areas near Popular Destinations
+North Carolina Ski Areas by City

 Guide to North Carolina’s 6 Ski Resorts